AUTOMOTIVE LIDAR 2023 – ONLINE

 At Yole Group, we have a special focus on NAND and DRAM.
 For each of them, we develop scaling and functional roadmaps including die teardown results and fab construction updates, and analyze market size and dynamics.
-We are following the memory industry on a quarterly basis, based on evolution of revenue and price, as well as market shares, shipment of bit demand, etc.
+We follow the memory industry on a quarterly basis, based on evolution of revenue and price, as well as market shares, shipment of bit demand, and more.

 Within our products, we offer a full access to the overall supply chain mapping – from materials and equipment suppliers to SSD and DIMM module makers.
 We develop financial analyses of key worldwide memory players involved in the NAND, DRAM and NOR businesses, as well as in the new Non-Volatile Memory (NVM) technologies.